 The main threat to the character and quality of the High Street comes from the incremental changes to individual properties and their details.
 These include new modern windows and doors, re-roofing in concrete tiles and painting of facades.
-Such changes, many of which have hitherto been outside of formal planning control, will now require planning permission through the introduction of the Direction under Article 4.

 The preservation of the varied streetscape, individual building styles, and views need to be considered in any proposals in this area.